NEWS FLASH! People with Disabilities are the First to Die in Disasters!

-When you begin your plan, write it out using the information you found here.
+When you begin your plan, write it out using the information you found in your search.
 I suggest you do so with double spacing (there will be a lot of changes as you proceed), a pencil, a thick pad of paper, and a big eraser.
 When it comes time to mark your maps for your escape routes, you should mark the with permanent waterproof colored markers like sharpies but not until your plans are finalized and run by your friends.
 For example, you might mark a danger zone in red on your notes or maps.
 Use the flexible water-proof maps that are available for your area if you can find them.

 Now while your coffee is warm, the air is clean, there are no flames or rising water, you can take your time and make some very good plans.
 Let’s get started.

 By the way, I am not a special forces guy so if you see mistakes or have some ideas you would like to share, please do so in the comment section below.
 I would love to hear from you!